TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 35/Job 35.7.md

 ---

-If thou be righteous, what givest thou him?
-Or what receiveth he of thy hand?
+If you are righteous, what do you give him?
+Or what does he receive from your hand?